fishforwish/fgc/README.md

 M3:  correlation of women's FGC belief, overall FGC future and daughter's future FGC status

+We want to combine _all_ of these into a big multivariate-response model,

+Big: women's FGC status; FGC belief
+	--> overall FGC future; daughter's future FGC status

 Links below for more details (where we were):

 main page:  http://lalashan.mcmaster.ca/theobio/circumcision/index.php/FGC